open-guides/og-aws/README.md

 * Compare prices across instance types for better deals.
 * Use spot instances whenever possible.
 Setting a high bid price will assure your machines stay up the vast majority of the time, at a fraction of the price of normal instances.
 * Get notified up to two minutes before price-triggered shutdown by polling [your spot instances’ metadata](https://aws.amazon.com/blogs/aws/new-ec2-spot-instance-termination-notices/).
-* **Spot fleet**: You can realize even bigger cost reductions at the same time as improvements to fleet stability relative to regular spot usage by using [Spot fleet](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/spot-fleet.html) to bid on instances across instance types, availability zones, and (through multiple Spot Fleet Requests) regions.
+* **Spot fleet:** You can realize even bigger cost reductions at the same time as improvements to fleet stability relative to regular spot usage by using [Spot fleet](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/spot-fleet.html) to bid on instances across instance types, availability zones, and (through multiple Spot Fleet Requests) regions.
     * Spot fleet targets maintaining a  specified (and weighted-by-instance-type) total capacity across a cluster of servers.
 If the spot price of one instance type and availability zone combination rises above the weighted bid, it will rotate running instances out and bring up new ones of another type and location up in order to maintain the target capacity without going over target cluster cost.
 * Make sure your usage profile works well for Spot before investing heavily in tools to manage a particular configuration.
 * It is often wise to employ **third-party services to manage costs **— see above.